Bashir1999/alzheimers_data/README.md

 Conversely, for those with a Head Injury, the percentage of Alzheimer’s diagnoses is higher, indicating that head injuries may play a significant role in the likelihood of developing Alzheimer’s.

 These results underscore the potential long-term impact of head injuries on cognitive health.
 Individuals with a history of head injuries might require closer monitoring for Alzheimer’s and other cognitive issues as they age.
-Preventative measures to reduce head injuries, such as promoting helmet use, fall prevention, and workplace safety, could contribute to lowering the risk of Alzheimer’s in the population.
+Preventative measures to reduce head injuries, such as promoting helmet use, fall prevention, and workplace safety, could contribute to lowering the risk of Alzheimer’s in the population. <br /> <br /> <br />